ndr-repo/awesome-encoding-escaping/README.md

 [CyberChef](https://gchq.github.io/CyberChef/) - A versatile web application used to obfuscate or deobfuscate strings.
 Can be ran offline and used for other scenarios as well.
 Includes various code beautifiers, decoders, and unescaping tools.

-[Dencode](https://dencode.com/en/string) - An online string encoder. quickly visualize various methods of encoding and unicode escaping inside the tool for a high-level overview.
+[Dencode](https://dencode.com/en/string) - An online string encoder/decoder.
+Quickly visualize various methods of encoding and unicode escaping inside the tool for a high-level overview.

 [Dencode - Unicode Escape](https://dencode.com/en/string/unicode-escape) - An online unicode escaping tool, quickly visualize escaped payloads for character memorization or use.